 Mingus Park: Located in downtown Coos Bay this park has a little something for everyone.
 There are so many ways to stretch your legs here.
-The park is centered around a lake.
-There is a one mile walking path that goes around the lake.
-Mingus park includes a skate park, 18 hole disc golf course, two playgrounds, tennis courts, a softball field, a swimming pool, and an oriental flower garden.
+The park is centered around a lake, and there is a one mile walking path that goes around the lake.
+Mingus Park includes a skate park, 18 hole disc golf course, two playgrounds, tennis courts, a softball field, a swimming pool, and an oriental flower garden.
 Aquatic birds love Mingus Park.
 Many birds call this park home.
 You can stretch your legs in style at Mingus Park, or just relax and feed the birds.

 Turkey Trot: Mark your calendar.
-The Turkey Trot is happening at 9:00am on Thanksgiving Day November 24th, 2022.
+The Turkey Trot happens every Thanksgiving Day.
 The admission price is two cans of food to take part in the Turkey Trot.
 It is organized by the South Coast Running Club and will be held at John Topits Park.
 You can pre-register or sign up at 8:00am on the day of the event.
 The 5k fun run/ walk/push a pram event is a family-friendly event with no numbers, and no timing.

 John Topits Park: Get the lay of the land and explore the trails at John Topits Park, before race day.
 There is an inner trail loop that follows the shoreline of Lower Empire Lake that connects to an outer trail loop by a number of yellow trails.
-The outer trail also follows a section of shoreline on Upper Empire Lake and Middle Empire Lake.
-The Empire Lakes is home to waterfowl and birds.
+The outer trail also follows a section of shoreline on Upper Empire Lake and Middle Empire Lake, home to waterfowl and birds.
 The trails are paved and wheelchair accessible, with gravel and dirt trails that connect to the main trail.

 There are benches along the trail to sit and enjoy the landscape and look for wildlife and plan your strategy for race day (the Turkey Trot is non-competitive, but you might need to make a strategic plan for your snacking areas and rest areas for younger family members and the best place for non-participating older family members to sit and watch).